Skip to content

 A method that upgrades the package manager to the latest version.

-It requires a virtual environment to be active.
+It requires a virtual environment to be active or containerized mode.

 """